Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 - Los Angeles and its opponents have gone over 221.5 combined points in 59 of 82 games this season.

-- This season, Los Angeles has won 20 out of the 31 games, or 64.5%, in which it has been favored.
+- Los Angeles has won 20, or 64.5%, of the 31 games it has played as the favorite this season.

 - Sportsbooks have implied with the moneyline set for this matchup that the Lakers have a 67.7% chance to win.